littlebizzy/force-https/readme.md

 ### Compatibility

 This plugin has been designed for use on [SlickStack](https://slickstack.io) web servers with PHP 7.2 and MySQL 5.7 to achieve best performance.
-All of our plugins are meant for single site WordPress installations only; for both performance and usability reasons, we strongly recommend avoiding WordPress Multisite for the vast majority of your projects.
+All of our plugins are meant for single site WordPress installations only — for both performance and usability reasons, we strongly recommend avoiding WordPress Multisite for the vast majority of your projects.

 Any of our WordPress plugins may also be loaded as "Must-Use" plugins (meaning that they load first, and cannot be deactivated) by using our free [Autoloader](https://github.com/littlebizzy/autoloader) script in the `mu-plugins` directory.